-Australia, Austria, Bangladesh, Belgium, Brunei Darussalam, Canada, Columbia, Egypt, Estonia, Finland, France, Germany, India, Indonesia, Italy, Japan, Kazakhstan, Kyrgyzstan, mainland China, Macau, Malaysia, Mauritius, Morocco, Myanmar, New Zealand, Nigeria, the Netherlands, the Philippines, Portugal, Russia, Singapore, Spain, South Africa, South Korea, Sri Lanka, Swaziland, Switzerland, Taiwan, Tajikistan, Thailand, Turkey, Turkmenistan, the UK, the USA, Zimbabwe, etc.
+Australia, Austria, Bangladesh, Belgium, Brazil, Brunei Darussalam, Canada, Columbia, Egypt, Estonia, Finland, France, Germany, India, Indonesia, Italy, Japan, Kazakhstan, Kyrgyzstan, mainland China, Macau, Malaysia, Mauritius, Morocco, Myanmar, New Zealand, Nigeria, the Netherlands, the Philippines, Portugal, Russia, Slovakia, South Korea, Sri Lanka, Swaziland, Switzerland, Taiwan, Tajikistan, Thailand, Turkey, Turkmenistan, the UK, the USA, Viet Nam, Zimbabwe, etc.

 You are welcome to apply.
 International students who are given an admission offer are all admitted as Year 1 student, irrespective of the highest academic attainment one has achieved.
 However, applicants who have taken courses at undergraduate may apply for credit exemption upon registration as a CUHK student.
 Such applications will be considered on individual merits case-by-case.

-International students can choose major programmes offered by the Faculty of Arts, Business Administration, Engineering, Medicine (except for MBChB programme), Law, Science and Social Sciences; as well as the Contemporary China Studies programme offered by the Centre for China Studies.
+International students can choose major programmes offered by the Faculty of Arts, Business Administration, Education, Engineering, Medicine (except for MBChB programme), Law, Science and Social Sciences.

 Please refer to the Programme page for details.